Thank you for submitting your comment or question about the Return to Campus process!

 Until further notice, all CCC campuses are closed to the public.
-In an effort to take all prudent measures to protect the health and safety of the college community as the spread of the Coronavirus (COVID-19) accelerates, all CCC buildings are officially closed to the public and events are canceled.
+In an effort to take all prudent measures to protect the health and safety of the college community from COVID-19, all CCC buildings are officially closed to the public and events are canceled.

 - Require fixed setup to ensure minimal contact of furniture by multiple people.